mhpixxio/grpcbenchmarking/readme.txt

   -size_bigdata int
         in megabytes (size when data gets encrpyted in grpc protobuf) (default 100) -stream_measurement
-        if false, skips the stream measurements
+        if false, skips the stream measurements (default false)

 +++the data+++